How to Create Utilization Reports in Jira?

 Teams use Jira to streamline their workflow, collaborate better and reduce time spent on repetitive tasks.
 Jira's dashboards are designed to provide a clear overview of the project at a glance.
 But sometimes it is easy to miss important details, so you may try different options to keep things in stride.
 There is no one-size-fits-all approach for every organization, but Jira provides flexibility to the users to choose from a variety of methods.
 Users can try different Jira reporting facilities, as well as planning/reporting add-ons for Jira.
 Jira provides a great variety of Jira reporting plugins.

 Reporting plays a big role in the analysis.
 The Project Manager or Resource Manager can search and find a variety of reports.
 Two of them can make an actual effort.
-Jira provides standard reports that can cover some basic needs in project planning.
+Jira provides standard utilization reports that can cover some basic needs in project planning.
 It is a Time Tracking and User Workload Report.
 It's possible to find them in the list of reports for every project in Jira.

 The Time Tracking Report displays the original and current time estimates for issues with the ongoing project.
-You may use this report to assess if progress on those issues is being made.
+You may use this utilization report to assess if progress on those issues is being made.

 To create a report you need to do the following steps: